KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GAUL: _anuana_ [p] (Larzac)
 PIE: \*h₃nomn "name" (IEW: 321)
 COGN: Hitt. _lāman_, Skt. _nā́man_-, Lat. _nōmen_, Gr. _ónoma_, Go. _namo_, OPr. _emmens_, Russ. _ímja_, Alb. _emer_, ToB _ñom_, Arm. _anun_
 ETYM: The Celtic forms are derived from the oblique cases of the PIE word for "name", i.e. from \*h₃nmen-, just like, e.g., the Slavic forms (cf. Russ. _ímja_).
-The exact PIE reconstruction of the word for "name" is hotly disputed; like de Vaan (2008) I discard the evidence of Gr. _Enyma_- as too uncertain for positing the initial \*h₁-; however, unlike the Leiden school, I do not believe the evidence warrants \*h₃neh₃mn (see Beekes 1987 and Matasovic 2004: 122).
+The exact PIE reconstruction of the word for "name" is hotly disputed; like de Vaan (2008) I discard the evidence of Gr. _Enyma_- as too uncertain for positing the initial \*h₁-; however, unlike the Leiden school, I do not believe the evidence warrants \*h₃neh₃mn (see Beekes 1987 and Matasović 2004: 122).
 The long _ō_ in Lat. _nōmen_ is analogical (presumably from _co-gnōmen_ under the influence of _co-gnōsco_ "recognize").
 REF: [EDPC]

 ### <a id="anmen">\*an-men-V- "patience, forbearance" (n)</a>